knackstedt/node-crystal-server/README.md

         └── ...
 ```

-The main configuration file is a JSON5 formatted file located at `/data/config.json`.
+The main configuration file is a JSON5 formatted file located at `/data/config.json` or `/data/config.json5`.
 ```json
 {
     // The port the program will listen on.